ontoportal/documentation/docs/_steps/initial_installation.md

 ### AWS AMI deployment

-For the AWS AMI, the Operating System root password is provided by the cloud administration process.
+For the AWS AMI, the Operating System SSH login is centos

-For the AWS AMI, the default OntoPortal application administrator is 'admin' and the initial password is the AMI Instance ID.
+For the AWS AMI, the default OntoPortal application administrator is 'admin' and the initial password is the Instance ID of the ec2 instance.

 ## Accessing the system